Histological structure of kidneys, Uriniferous tubules and Types of nephrons

 Components of the renal corpuscle

 a.
-The Bowman’s capsule: made up of:
+The Bowman’s capsule: is made up of:

 - Parietal layer, of simple squamous epithelium.
 At the urinary pole, the epithelium changes abruptly to the simple cuboidal epithelium lining the proximal convoluted tubule.